frederic-perez/AmE-dictionary/data/idioms.md

 __call up__ _He called up a text from his brother, who asked how the run went._
 __call upon (someone or something)__ :two::hammer: _It’s nice when they call upon you and you’re able to go out there and show them._
 __calm before the storm__ :two: A peaceful and quiet period before a period of activity or trouble.
+__camp out__ __2__ To live in a place other than one home’s temporarily, often in conditions that are not ideal. _How Two Stranded Astronauts Are Camping Out in Space._
 __can (someone)__ To summarily dismiss or oust someone from employment; to fire someone. _They’ll can me if they ever find out I came into work drunk yesterday._
 __can do without (something)__
 __can it!__ (imperative) Stop talking or making noise; be quiet; shut up.